hal-ullr/cmdfetch/README.md

 +  Lua Socket if you want the "Now Playing" line to work.
 If you don't want to install LuaSocket, Just remove the "Now Playing" bit in the ```usedLines``` table at the top of the script.
-+  COM Automation Server if you want the "Now Playing" line to work with foobar.
-Get it here: http://foosion.foobar2000.org/0.9/
++  Foobar Control Server if you want the "Now Playing" line to work with foobar.
+Get it here: https://code.google.com/p/foo-controlserver/

 ###Screenshots:
 ---